Any one who wants a primer on leadership basics should watch the film The Blind Side.

-- Leadership plays to strengths – After a breakthrough to Michael that the football coach never achieved: “You should really get to know your players.
+- Leadership plays to strengths – After a breakthrough to Michael that the football coach never achieved, Tuohy remarks, “You should really get to know your players.
 Michael scored in the 98th percentile in protective instincts.”

 - Management addresses weaknesses – Grades, fitness, knowledge of the sport, trust, lack of aggression.
-Leigh understood all invested deeply to overcome them.
+Leigh understood the importance of these and invested deeply to overcome them.

 - Leadership admits mistakes – In the biggest decision of the film and one dearly important to Tuohy, she accepts criticism despite how unfounded it is, and goes to extra lengths to re-examine it.

 - Managers mind the stakeholders – And the numbers.
 Leigh could have tried to buck the system.
 She could have fought the rules on the grounds of Michael’s exceptional hardships and exceptional talents.
 But she didn’t.
 She accepted the parameters of her stakeholders (school administration, school teachers, NCAA) and made sure that the i’s were dotted and t’s were crossed right down to the last tenth of a GPA point.